 The Darwin/Evolution Collection, along with the corresponding manuscript collection, has drawn historians of the natural sciences and of religion, as well as students of Darwin and the Darwin family.
 There are seventy-one English and eleven foreign language editions of On the Origin of Species by Means of Natural Selection, and thirty-nine English-language editions of The Descent of Man as well as editions in French, German, Dutch, and Danish.
 Also included in the collection are some of the earliest works on evolution by naturalist John Ray (1627-1705) often called the father of English natural history and a precursor of the Swedish botanist Carl Linnaeus (1707-1778), also represented in the collection.
 Included are thirty Herbert Spencer titles and editions, two of which are Italian translations and also included are off-prints of several articles published in the Contemporary Review.
 Runs of popular magazines are also present within the collection, such as Macmillan’s Magazine (1859-1876), The Report of the British Association for the Advancement of Science (1834-1953), Nature (1872-1939), among others.

-To locate more items that belong to the Darwin/Evolution Collection in the Special Collection Department at UCSB's Davidson Library refer to the UC Santa Barbara Library Catalog.
+To locate more items that belong to the Darwin/Evolution Collection in the Special Collection Department at UCSB's Davidson Library refer to UCSB Library Search.

 For information on using the collections please contact the Special Collections reading room staff at special [at] library [dot] ucsb [dot] edu or call (805) 893-3062.